zumbalogy/command_search/README.md

 a|b|c is parsed as (or a (or b c)) and thats fine.

 right now there will be issues with 'foo:-bar'.

+right now "" is treated as a valid quoted string.

+right now searching "(-)" returns an error, and "(|)" causes a freeze.